MrHaus/RpgGame/README.md

 **Installation**

-Python 3.7 is needed to play this game.
-Python 3.7 to install Python.
+Python 3.7 is needed to play this game. https://www.python.org/downloads/ to install Python.

 **Run the Program**